fenago/kubernetes-course/md/Lab_5.md

 Node
 ----

-As you have learned in earlier chapters, nodes are the various machines running in our cluster.
+As you have learned in earlier labs, nodes are the various machines running in our cluster.
 This field reflects the node in the Kubernetes cluster where this pod was running.
 Knowing what node a pod is running on can help us with debugging issues with that pod.
 Observe the sixth